Netlify Environment Variables: How to Set, Scope, and Debug Them

 Share:

-Environment variables are key-value pairs that are injected into your application at build time or runtime.
+Environment variables are key-value pairs injected into your app at build time or runtime.
+You've probably used them for:

 • API keys and tokens